Temples in Bali

 Visiting a Pura or Balinese Hindu temple in Bali is a memorable cultural tour.
 Please remember that temples in Bali are also sacred sites so you must wear decent clothes.
 Here, we recommend 10 Bali temples and Ubud temples.

-1. Tanah Lot Temple
+1. Tanah Lot Bali Temple

 Pura Tanah Lot

-Tanah Lot Temple, which stands majestically on a large rock by the sea, is one of the most revered temples in Bali, Indonesia.
+Tanah Lot Temple, which stands majestically on a large rock by the sea, is one of the most iconic temples in Bali, Indonesia.
 Famous as a stunning place to enjoy the sunset, Tanah Lot Temple is part of Pura Dang Kahyangan and is considered a sacred place to worship the guardian deities of the sea.

 The main uniqueness of Tanah Lot Sea Temple is its location on a large rock by the sea, so when the tide is high, the temple looks like it is floating above the waves.
 According to Balinese legend, Pura Tanah Lot was founded by a wandering brahmin from Java, named Danghyang Nirartha, in the 15th century.